drips-network/docs/docs/introduction.md

 <Figure caption="Drip Lists allow anyone to flexibly and continously support a selection of up two 200 projects." src="/img/introduction/drip_list.png" />

-Further, _anyone else_ can choose to support someone else's Drip List by simply adding it to _their_ Drip List, or sending one-time donations (coming soon).
+Further, _anyone else_ can choose to support someone else's Drip List by simply adding it to _their_ Drip List, or sending one-time donations.

 :::info